Debunking Eurocentric Literary History: Poetry Across Borders in Medieval Sicily

 The proposed project aims to address the complexities of medieval Sicilian literature by studying the totality of the court poetry produced in Sicily in Arabic, Hebrew, Greek, Latin, and Italian between the 10th and the 13th centuries.
 The project thus promises to shed light on what amounts to a black hole in literary history:

-1. It will document over four centuries of cultural interactions.
+1. Document over four centuries of cultural interactions.

-2. It will allow us to fully assess the role of Sicily's many cultures in the rise of the Italian lyric.
+2. Allow us to fully assess the role of Sicily's many cultures in the rise of the Italian lyric.

 Methodology